Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 Section 4: Opportunity for Public Comment

 The first opportunity was a community feedback form that closed October 10, 2022.
-The second opportunity will be an in-person public hearing November 3, 2022.
+The second opportunity was an in-person public hearing November 3, 2022.
+A community conversation was held on December 13, 2022.

 For more information on previous public input opportunities offered to the community on the ESSER III plan, please contact [email protected].